navikt/lps-oppfolgingsplan-mottak/README.md

 #### Interchangeable terms and abbreviations in the project

-+ "oppfølgingsplan", "followup plan", "lps plan" means same in terms of this project
++ "oppfølgingsplan", "followup plan", "lps plan" means the same in terms of this project
-+ "general practitioner", "fastlege"  means same in terms of this project
++ "general practitioner", "fastlege"  means the same in terms of this project
 + LPS: "Lønn- og personalsystem", external software operating on behalf of employer (for example sending followup plan to NAV)